Dev-Khant/Analyze-Github-Code/README.md

 - Using OpenAI's **gpt-3.5-turbo** as LLM.
 - Used **pygithub** for traversing through github repo.
 - **Flask** is used for backend server.
 Deployed on [pythonanywhere](https://www.pythonanywhere.com/) (thanks for free hosting for some time 😊)

-## 🚧 Work In Progress

-1. Improving UI.
-2. Due token limit, handle bigger code file and get proper context of it.
-3. Scaling of server by deploying it in Cloud.